Crash0v3r1de/librenms/doc/Alerting/Transports.md

 5. You see a json code with the message you sent to the bot.
 Copy the Chat id.
 In this example that is “-9787468” within this example:
    `"message":{"message_id":7,"from":"id":656556,"first_name":"Joo","last_name":"Doo","username":"JohnDoo"},"chat":{"id":-9787468,"title":"Telegram Group"},"date":1435216924,"text":"Hi"}}]}`.

-6. Now create a new "Telegram transport" in LibreNMS (Global Settings -> Alerting Settings -> Telegram transport).
+6. Now create a new "Telegram transport" in LibreNMS (Alerts drop down > Alert Transports).
 Click on 'Add Telegram config' and put your chat id and token into the relevant box.

 7. If want to use a group to receive alerts, you need to pick the Chat ID of the group chat, and not of the Bot itself.